szantog/wmb-vud/README.txt

 * Voting API http://drupal.org/node/36041
   (cvs version after 2006-02-09 of Voting API)

-To be able to autmaticly promote storylinks that have a specified number of votes to the front page you also need to install:
+To be able to automatically promote storylinks that have a specified number of votes to the front page you also need to install:
 * Actions http://drupal.org/project/actions
 * Voting Actions http://drupal.org/node/46895